Why we exist

 Instead of merely fighting the consequenсes, our approach targets the root causes and uses the best expertise and knowledge from around the world along with our deep understanding of local culture and mentality to fight the problems efficiently and effectively.

-Today, Forgotten Animals is an officially registered charity in both UK and Russia with only 2 paid employees and dozens of volunteers spread around the world.
-We have carried out or directly supported projects in nearly hundred cities across different countries, and counting.
+Forgotten Animals is an officially registered charity in UK, Russia and, since December 2019 – the US.
+With only 2 paid employees and dozens of volunteers spread around the world we carry out or directly support projects in nearly hundred cities across different countries, and counting.

 Over the years we managed to extend our reach to help wild, captive and farm animals.